PSX (digital video recorder)

-The PSX is a Sony digital video recorder with a fully integrated PlayStation 2 home video game console.
-It was released in Japan on December 13, 2003.
+The PSX is a digital video recorder and home video game console released by Sony in Japan on December 13, 2003.
 Since it was designed to be a general-purpose consumer video device, it was marketed by the main Sony Corporation instead of Sony Computer Entertainment and does not carry the usual PlayStation branding.
 Initial sales were strong, with the console selling 100,000 units during its first week, thus selling out.
 Its high cost, however, resulted in poor sales later on, prompting Sony to cancel plans to release the PSX outside Japan.
 After the price had been lowered in September 2004, sales increased again.

 Features

 The device is a fully functional digital video recorder with an included Infrared remote control and S-Video, composite video, and RF inputs.
-It is able to tune analog VHF and CATV.
+It is able to tune analog VHF, UHF, and CATV.
 It can also be linked with a PlayStation Portable to transfer photos, videos and music via USB ports, and features software for non-linear video editing, image editing and audio editing.
 DVD+R support was to be introduced in a future update.

 It was the first device to use Sony's XrossMediaBar (XMB) graphical user interface, which was later used on the PlayStation Portable, PlayStation 3, some Blu-ray Disc players, and 2008-era BRAVIA TVs.
 Like standard PS2 consoles, the PSX can be laid horizontally or stood up vertically.

 The PSX fully supports both PlayStation and PlayStation 2 software by its slot-loading DVD drive, as the onboard EE+GS chip is a unification of the PS2's Emotion Engine and Graphics Synthesizer chips.
-Online game compatibility is available using the broadband connection; Games that use the PS2 HDD (such as Final Fantasy XI) are supported as well.
+Online game compatibility was available using the broadband connection; Games that used the PS2 HDD (such as Final Fantasy XI) were supported as well.

 Shortly before release, Sony omitted numerous features from the PSX, citing that it was necessary to launch by Christmas 2003 time.
 Playback of CD-R and DVD+RW discs for example were dropped, as well as MP3 format audio, and instead DVD-RW discs and ATRAC format audio were retained upon release.
 However, firmware updates (versions 1.10 and 1.20) added these features later on.